frederik-hoeft/rimworld-more-injuries/README.md

 2. Alternatively, use the *operations* tab of the injured pawn to schedule the application of a splint to a bone fracture in a controlled environment, such as a hospital bed, to ensure the highest treatment quality and fastest healing time.

 > [!TIP]
-> Alternatively to splinting the fracture, the bone can be [surgically repaired](#repair-fracture-placeholder-todo) to realign and stabilize the bone, allowing for an immediate recovery.
+> Alternatively to splinting the fracture, the bone can be [surgically repaired](#osteosynthetic-surgery) to realign and stabilize the bone, allowing for a quicker recovery.

 **Production**: At a crafting spot or machining table.
 **Production Skill Requirement**: None